derekdrysdale71/react-homework/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Here is the solution to the homework problem.
 I did include a ReusableComponent that can be changed out for the AboutView component and the UserView component.
+It's perhaps not a very elegant solution to using a reusable component, but it works.

 ## In Order To Run